ungoogled-software/ungoogled-chromium/README.md

 ## Motivation and Philosophy

-A number of features or background services communicate with Google servers despite the absence of an associated Google account or compiled-in Google API keys.
-Furthermore, the normal build process for Chromium involves running Google's own high-level commands that invoke many scripts and utilities, some of which download and use pre-built binaries provided by Google.
-Even the final build output includes some pre-built binaries.
-Fortunately, the source code is available for everything.

-From a technical standpoint, ungoogled-chromium is a set of configuration flags, patches, and custom scripts.
-These components altogether strive to accomplish the following:

-* Disable or remove offending services and features that communicate with Google or weaken privacy
+Without signing in to a Google Account, Chromium does pretty well in terms of security and privacy.
+However, Chromium still has some dependency on Google web services and binaries.
+In addition, Google designed Chromium to be easy and intuitive for users, which means they compromise on transparency and control of inner operations.

+ungoogled-chromium addresses these issues in the following ways:

+1. Remove all remaining background requests to any web services while building and running the browser
+2. Remove all code specific to Google web services
-* Strip binaries from the source tree, and use those provided by the system or build them from source
+3. Remove all uses of pre-made binaries from the source code, and replace them with user-provided alternatives when possible.
-* Disable features that inhibit control and transparency, and add or modify features that promote them (these changes will almost always require manual activation or enabling).
+4. Disable features that inhibit control and transparency, and add or modify features that promote them (these changes will almost always require manual activation or enabling).

-Since these goals and requirements are not precise, unclear situations are discussed and decided on a case-by-case basis.
+These features are implemented as configuration flags, patches, and custom scripts.
+For more details, consult the [Design Documentation](docs/design.md).

 ## Feature Overview